 STILLWATER - Dr. Joseph A. Benamati, Jr, of Park Ave, died suddenly on Tuesday, October 15th at Samaritan Hospital, after being stricken at his home.
 Born in Troy on November 6, 1950, son of the late Joseph and Theresa Perretta Benamati, Joe was a 1968 graduate of Mechanicville High School and 1972 graduate of St. Michael’s College.

-To send flowers in memory of Joseph A. Benamati Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Joseph A. Benamati Jr., please visit our Heartfelt Sympathies Store.

 Shortly after graduating from St. Michael’s, Joe was drafted in the US Air Force, serving proudly until his honorable discharge in 1975.
 While in the Air Force, Joe worked with soldiers returning home from Vietnam, suffering from war trauma.